andykimpe/Sentora-Windows-Upgrade/README.md

 it will download the dependencies for the 64 bit version

-for 32 bit and well it's the opposite
+for the version 32 bit and well it's the opposite

 instead of having a pack of almost 4gb it will download less than 2gb